 Students seeking admission to the M.S. in Computer Science program must satisfy the following requirements:

-- Hold a baccalaureate degree, preferably with a major in a technical field such as computer science, mathematics, physics, engineering, or information systems; and have taken Data Structures (CS 310), Formal Methods and Models (CS 330), and Computer Systems Architecture including Assembly Programming (CS 367 and CS 465) or equivalent courses.
+- Hold a baccalaureate degree, preferably with a major in a technical field such as computer science, mathematics, physics, engineering, or information systems; and have taken Data Structures (CS 310), Formal Methods and Models (CS 330), and Computer Systems Architecture including Assembly Programming (CS 367) or equivalent courses.
 Students should have completed one year of mathematics beyond first-year calculus, including a substantial course in discrete mathematics (e.g., MATH 125).
 Students with some deficiencies in preparation may be admitted provisionally pending completion of foundation courses in mathematics or computer science.

 - Have a cumulative grade point average of 3.0 for the last two years of undergraduate work.